Park Assist and Parking Sensors

 How it works

-Parking in even smaller spaces.
-We've developed an enhancement to Park Assist that can help park your car when you want to reverse into even smaller spaces, in one or more moves.
+We've developed an enhancement to Park Assist that can help park your car when you want to reverse into even smaller spaces that require multiple manoeuvres.
 This semi-automatic system leaves you to assess the suitability of the parking space yourself, while you operate the accelerator and brake.
-You keep control of the car at all times, and can deactivate the parking assistant immediately.
+You remain control of the car at all times, and can deactivate the parking assistant immediately.

 For more information watch our Park Assist video.